TrackyRaul/Python-configurator/README.md

 - ##### v1.1

     - When using this script, the default profile must exist in the config file.
-If the selected profile is the default one, the program throws an exception, so that the configuration does not get loaded by error with the default configuration.
+If the selected profile is the default one, the program throws an exception, so that the configuration does not get loaded with wrong data.